 There’s a silver lining to the mandated forest closure… a lot of fish get a well-earned rest for a couple of weeks.
 It’s not the news that we wanted to hear, but two weeks passes quickly.
 Knock on wood we avoid fires in the region, and we have a glorious change-of-colors season at the end of this month!

 That’s your short and sweet fish report for this weekend.
 There are too many fisheries to list.
 Chris Leonard will be giving us our weekly fish report, and will mix it up every week talking about different places to get fishy.
-Chris Leonard guides for Kittredge Sports
+Chris Leonard guides for Kittredge Sports in Mammoth Lakes.

 Have fun.
 Be safe.
 Go get ’em!